Abbreviated Body of Theory

 The words are "contracted", "painful", "dimmed awareness", "chronic" and "restricted" are relevant.

 The pain associated with sensory-motor amnesia is part of a distorted body image; parts of the body have too much sensation (pain) and parts have too little sensation.
-Some muscles are potentiated and some are inhibited.
-Muscles are strong in some parts of the range of motion and weak in others.
+Some muscles are too tight and some are feeble.
+Muscles are strong in some movements and weak in others.

-Clients of Hanna somatic educators typically discover (to their surprise) that their muscles twitch or tighten involuntarily when body parts are moved by someone else (e.g., their somatics practitioner); that they move jerkily or lose strength in certain positions; that they inadvertently apply excessive force to some movements and too little in others; and/or that they experience a restricted range of motion.
+Clients of Hanna somatic educators typically discover (to their surprise) that their muscles twitch or tighten involuntarily when body parts are moved by someone else (e.g., their somatic educator, during examination); that they move jerkily or lose strength in certain positions; that they involuntarily apply excessive force to some movements and have too little strength in others; they experience a restricted range of motion.

 Recovering from Sensory-Motor Amnesia

-Simple in principle, the techniques of Hanna Somatic Education have the client assume positions and perform movements slowly enough and with enough attention to feel the movements continuously.
-Constant sensing and control, in combination with the hands-on techniques of the process, shifts the resting set-point of muscle tonus from highly contracted to relaxed.
+The techniques of Hanna Somatic Education have the client in positions and doing movements slowly enough and with enough attention to feel the movements continuously.
+Constant sensing and control, in combination with the hands-on techniques of the process, bring about relaxation and better control.

 A typical maneuver begins with an act of muscular contraction, mindful of the sensations, regulating the amount of effort so as to remain within ones comfort zone; continues with slow relaxation, still mindful of the sensations; and ends at complete relaxation.
-The client typically relaxes to a deeper level than when the movement began.
+The client typically relaxes to a deeper level than when the movement began following slow-motion movements that take anywhere from ten to twenty-five seconds.

 The clinical somatic educator helps to guide the client into position.
 For example, to involve the muscles of the front of the neck, the client may be guided into position lying on the back.
 In that position, lifting the head activates the muscles of the front of the neck.
-More precise, hands-on guidance into position, incorporation of related movements (in this case, an example might be to lift the hips), and coaching such as, "Slowly lift your head and constrict your throat as if you were swallowing," enable the client to locate and activate the muscles effectively in coordinated patterns.
-Instructions such as the following, used in alleviating TMJ syndrome (habituated clenching of the jaws) might be used: "Now, keep your throat constricted and slowly lower your head.
-When your head is down, relax your throat," might end such a maneuver.
+Hands-on guidance into position, movements (in this case, an example might be to lift the hips), and coaching such as, "Slowly lift your head and swallow," enable the client to locate and activate the muscles effectively in coordinated patterns.
+Instructions such as the following, used in alleviating TMJ syndrome (habituated clenching of the jaws) might be used: "Now, slowly lower your head.
+When your head is down, relax your neck," might end such a maneuver.
 Position, movement, attention to the sensations of the movement, and pacing of the movement produce the result.

 Different movement functions involve different positions and instructions for movement.

-With practice (usually within minutes), participants in Hanna Somatic Education enjoy a significant, lasting, and cumulative improvement of muscular control, coordination, and range of motion.
-They relax excessive muscular involvement, recover their physical comfort, and move more gracefully.
-Moreover, they spontaneously detect and relax excessive muscular tensions ordinarily present through habit.
+With practice (usually within minutes), participants in Hanna Somatic Education enjoy a significant, lasting, and cumulative improvement of muscular control, coordination, and movement.
+They relax, recover their comfort, and move more easily.
+Moreover, they spontaneously catch themselves tightening up and are able to relax at a moment's notice.

-The typical sensations upon recovery from SMA are that the person feels longer, straighter, more comfortable, more secure, and more movable(a result of relaxation), yet easier to move.
+The typical sensation of recovery from SMA is feeling longer, straighter, more comfortable, more secure, better put together, and more movable(a result of relaxation).
 Sometimes, people report more "energy moving through the involved areas" -- a sign of greater sensory-awareness.

 Contact the author, Lawrence Gold, by e-mail: